Note: MFC2000 controllers lack a joystick.

 X ,Y & Z linear encoder connectors are located on the back panel.
 Heidenhain encoders utilize labeled DB-15F connectors.
 If the encoders are cross connected, the affected axes will behave erratically.

 Two BNC connectors are provided, labeled IN and OUT.
 The connectors are wired to the internal board connector SV1.
 The IN connector is usually wired to IN0, the buffered TTL input channel.
-On piezo Z-axis systems, the OUT connector is connected to the analog DAC output that is used for control of the piezo system.
-On non-piezo systems, the OUT connector is usually wired to OUT0, the buffered TTL output channel.
+On piezo Z-axis (PZ_* Firmware) systems, the OUT connector is connected to the analog DAC output that is used for control of the piezo system with a 0-10v analog signal (3mA max).
+On non-piezo systems, the OUT connector is usually wired to OUT0, the buffered TTL output channel, and provides a 0 or 5v digital output.

 The reset button causes a hardware-level reboot of the microprocessor, which re-initializes the MS 2000 system.